How to start weaning your baby: top tips from expert Annabel Karmel

 Cow’s milk should not be consumed as a drink until twelve months, but you can use it from six months in recipes and in their cereal, so long as your baby is getting their recommended daily intake of breast milk or formula.

-Myth 3.
-Babies need to eat rather than play with their food
+Should my baby just eat rather than play with their food?

 Red meat, chicken and fish should be introduced from six months, as they are iron-rich.
 Make sure they are cooked thoroughly and check well for bones before offering to your baby.
-Lentils and pulses are also protein-rich.
+Lentils and pulses are good protein-rich options.

 Your baby may not have teeth, but from 6 months they will be well able to manage soft lumps and minced or mashed meals, so don’t hold back when it comes to increasing textures.

-Myth 6.
-Babies loathe the clean-up job after a round of food exploration
+My baby hates being the clean-up job after a round of food exploration in baby-led weaning

 Try taking baby out of their highchair and cleaning them up while sitting them on your knee.
 That way, they are less likely to associate the negativity of having their face and hands wiped within their immediate feeding space.